 On our first full day we decided to have lunch at Smokey's, not so much for the food as for the free lounge chairs.

-Lately, however, in the interest of having more than just photos of identical entrees and look-alike cocktails on this blog, I've been encouraging Angel to get the hell out of my brain and order something different.
+Lately, however, in the interest of having more than just photos of identical entrees and look-alike cocktails on this blog, I've been encouraging Angel to get out of my brain and order something different.
 So you can imagine how annoying it was when, after studying Smokey's menu, I announced, "I'm having the chicken roti" . . . at the exact same moment that Angel made the very same announcement.
 When the winner could not be determined after a short bout of thumb-wrestling, I decided to be the bigger person and change my order to something that I knew he'd want a few bites of, thereby leveraging myself into half a roti.
 He may be the muscle, but I'm the brains.

 We had just settled in with our matching set of rum punches when I saw this: